Treefrog/Handbook/Manual/PhoneExpenses.md

 # Phone Expenses

-> Treefrog pays it's phone share.
+> Treefrog pays its phone share.

 *If you MUST have a phone for work, or you incur visible expenses you otherwise wouldn't due to Treefrog's involvement, we'll pay Treefrog's share.*